 You can travel from Lucerne to Montreux or the other way round.
 The train route consists of three sections: Lucerne to Interlaken Ost, Interlaken Ost to Zweisimmen and Zweisimmen to Montreux.

-Between Lucerne and Interlaken Ost there are modern air conditioned trains with large panoramic windows and a restaurant.
+Between Lucerne and Interlaken Ost there are modern, air-conditioned trains with large panoramic windows and catering.
 This train is referred to as the Luzern-Interlaken Express.

 From Interlaken Ost to Zweisimmen there are regular but comfortable trains.

 Between Zweisimmen and Montreux you can choose between GoldenPass Belle Epoque and GoldenPass Panoramic trains.
 The Belle Epoque train has coaches with a historical, luxurious atmosphere.
 The modern Panoramic trains have panoramic windows, and some of them have a few first class VIP seats in the front of the train, offering the same view the driver has.
 Apart from these, there are regular local trains as well.